OctopusDeploy/docs/docs/packaging-applications/build-servers/jenkins.md

 3. Publish these NuGet packages to the Octopus Deploy server.
 4. Create a release in Octopus, ready to be deployed.

-Jenkins uses the MSBuild plugin to compile .NET solutions, the Maven Plugin for JAVA solutions, or a variety of others depending on your tech/language stack.
+Jenkins uses the MSBuild plugin to compile .NET solutions, the Maven Plugin for Java solutions, or a variety of others depending on your tech/language stack.

 ## Add Build Steps